-Here’s how to turn a not-so-great internship into a great learning experience.
+Here’s how to turn a bad internship experience into a great learning experience.

-• Your working environment.
-While only 2.2% of internships this summer were completely virtual, 16% of companies offered fully remote roles last year, and the number is only growing.
+- Your working environment.
 If you were in a hybrid or fully in-office position, did you dislike your working environment?
 Maybe you were in a hybrid role but would prefer one day in the office a week instead of four.
 Perhaps you were in a fully in-office position but would like the flexibility to work from home every so often.

-Chances are, you didn’t hate *every* second of your internship.
+Chances are, you didn’t hate *every* second of your bad internship experience.
 So, what did you enjoy?

 Again, be specific.
 Did you enjoy the brainstorming meetings with your coworkers?
 Or did you like the independent writing time you had to work on marketing copy?
 What about when you learned that new Excel trick?
 Did you love the office team-building activities?
 The work-life balance?
 Consider everything you enjoyed about the internship, from the tasks you worked on to the kinds of meetings you attended.